 MQ-25 Stingray is an air-refueling aircraft under development (2018).
 In the chart below the air-refueling of the F-35C:s is thought to be done with this carrier based fuel-tanking aircraft.
 But they could also refuel the F-35C with a bigger tanker like for example the C-130 tanker, although this cannot start from or land on a carrier.
 C-130 is an aircraft with multiple functions.
 Some are made for transporting materiel and soldiers or dropping large bombs, and some are made for refueling of other aircraft in the air.

 Depending on how many fighters sent up and what tankers they use and how many tankers in the air, the possible approach for the mission will vary.
 Simplified, the possibilities regarding flight paths plus the opponents capability will set the boundaries for the mission.
 The possible outcome will mainly depend on the planner and the level of professionalism of his crews.
 Of course the level of yours and your opponents technology will matter too.
-And the rest is due to circumstances like weather, malfunction or battle effects.
+And the rest are due to circumstances like weather, malfunction or battle effects.

 In this example, I did not count on hanging extra tanks on the fighter aircraft.
 Those would have significantly reduced the number of defensive and offensive weapons hanging on the wing beams.
 As you will learn, one tanker can only refuel one fighter jet at a time of approximatly about 2-4 minutes.
 2 minutes minimum.
 Two fighters need to work together as one unit.
-Two fighters are in total refueling in the air approximatly ten to twenty percent of their combined flight time, using only one tanker and tanking the two fighters only once per aircraft in a mission, and it has to be initiated within the first 360-430 miles of flight.
+Two fighters are refueling in the air approximatly ten to twenty percent of their combined flight time, using only one tanker and tanking the two fighters only once per aircraft in a mission, and it has to be initiated within the first 360-430 miles of flight.

 If one calculates the numbers correctly, one will come to the conclusion that the range of a Carrier Air Wing increases by at the most 3/4 if this Air Wing is air-refueled only once during one and the same mission.